yguan/browser-automation/README.md

 browser.init(); // browser is a singleton, and it needs to be initialized.

 browser
-    .openWindow('https://www.google.com')  // The operation is added to the chain, but not executed yet.
+    .openWindow('https://www.google.com') // The operation is added to the chain, but not executed.

     .waitAndClick('#gbqfsa'); // Use css selector.

 browser.end(); // Execute all operations in the chain;
 ```

 ## License